-I was talking with a doctor from a Balinese hospital, and he told me that 96% of fatalities of tourists on motorcycles were not wearing a helmet.
+I was talking with a doctor from a Balinese hospital, and he told me that 96% of the fatalities of tourists on motorcycles were because they weren’t wearing a helmet.

-The odds are pretty clear — don’t wear a helmet and falling off, even at low speed, could be fatal.
+The odds are pretty clear — if you are not wearing a helmet and fall off, even at low speed, the odds of being a fatality increase dramatically.
 But if you are wearing a helmet the chances of death are dramatically lower.
-You will still get hurt, no doubt, but a helmet may the only thing between your head and the pavement, and will likely save your life.
+You will still get hurt, no doubt, but a helmet may be the only thing between your head and the pavement, and will likely save your life.

 If you happen to get into a scrape or accident, remember this — the foreigner is always at fault — no argument entered into.
 It may not be fair or logical but this is a fact of life that cannot be argued with.